 - 1. Wash pump motor lubrication.
 You will find two (2) grease fittings on the top of the wash pump motor and one (1) at each end.
 You will need to grease these under normal conditions every 90 days.
 Use an electric motor bearing grease like Shell Dollum or Chevron Sill. - 2.
-If you have one of the larger pan washers, such as the model SD-36, LD-36, or LD-20-PT you may need to grease the 12" (30.5 cm) steam extraction fan bearings.
+If you have purchased the steam extraction option, you may need to grease the 12" steam extraction fan bearings.

 Note: Some of these fans are equipped with sealed bearings and do not require greasing.
 You will need to determine if your fan is equipped with the sealed bearings or if the bearings will need to be greased.
 Refer to your parts manual to identify the steam extraction fan and the grease fitting location.
-If greasing is required, it should be performed every three (3) months.
+If greasing is required, it should be performed every 90 days.
 Use high temperature food grade grease such as Sentinel SInth #2.

 - 3. The removal of lime and or scale may be necessary at certain times.
 This will vary due to the condition of your water.
-If you are finding lime and scale building on the interior walls of the machine, chances are they are also building up in the piping.
+If you are finding lime and scale building up on the interior walls of the machine, chances are they are also building up in the piping.
 This could impair washing ability.
-You will need to use a lime and scale remover.
-Whatever you decide to use, be sure it is safe to apply on stainless steel, bronze, and brass.
+You will need to use a lime and scale removal chemical.
+Whatever you decide to use, be sure it is safe to use on stainless steel, bronze, and brass.
 If you have any questions on what to use or how to use it, do not hesitate to contact Douglas Machines Corp. - 4.
 The Solenoid Valves should be checked periodically to ensure they are in good working condition, solenoids have a life span of about 1 million cycles.

+PROGRAMMING

-PROGRAMMING 4X Controls
+4X Controls